 How to Make Lemon Curd

-Here's how to make lemon curd the simple way– only 5 ingredients needed and it comes together on the stove in 10 minutes!
+Here's how to make lemon curd the simple way.
+You only need 5 ingredients and it comes together on the stove in 10 minutes!

-If you love lemon as much as I do– as in, lemon bars are your main squeeze and lemon blueberry cake is your dream come true– then you're going to flip for this creamy, thick, dense, intensely flavorful, from-scratch lemon curd.
-A millions times better than store-bought lemon curd, which has likely been sitting on the shelf for too long and is filled with all sorts of sketchy ingredients.
-Here we have nothing but pure lemon goodness.
+If you love lemon as much as I do... lemon bars are your main squeeze and lemon blueberry cake is your dream come true... then you're going to flip for this creamy, thick, dense, intensely flavorful, from-scratch lemon curd.
+A millions times tastier than store-bought lemon curd, which has likely been sitting on the shelf for too long and is filled with ingredients we can't pronounce.
+Store-bought lemon curd doesn't even taste like real lemon curd.

-If you're not familiar, let me tell you what lemon curd actually is.
+But if you're not familiar, let me explain what lemon curd is.

-Lemon curd is a super rich spread/dessert topping.
+Lemon curd is a very rich dessert topping or spread.
 It's ridiculously buttery with intense sweet-tart lemon flavor.
-Like jam, but much creamier.
-It's made from simple, staple pantry and refrigerator items, which is why I like making it so often.
-Nothing complicated or fancy and it comes together on the stove in about 10 minutes.
+Like jam, but creamy.
+It's made from simple pantry and refrigerator items and comes together quickly on the stove.

-Here’s how we’re going to make DIY lemon curd.
-5 ingredients: egg yolks, fresh lemons, sugar, salt, and butter.
-Each ingredient serves a crucial purpose in the making, thickening, and flavoring of lemon curd.
+You need 5 ingredients for lemon curd: egg yolks, fresh lemons, sugar, salt, and butter.
+Each ingredient serves a critical purpose in the making, thickening, and flavoring of lemon curd.
 The egg yolks thicken the curd, much like a custard or pudding.
-The fresh lemons are obviously for flavor.
-Whatever you do, do NOT use bottle lemon juice.
+The fresh lemons are for flavor.
 You need real lemons; we'll be using both the juice and the zest in my lemon curd recipe.
 The sugar supplies sweetness and structure, while the salt balances out the flavors.
-The butter is added after the curd is finished cooking on the stove– it's stirred in right after you remove the curd from heat.
+The butter is added after the curd is finished cooking on the stove-- it's stirred in right after you remove the curd from heat.
 The butter is what makes lemon curd sooooo creamy.

 Lemon curd must be constantly whisked in a pot over simmering water.
-I simply use my double boiler.
+I use my double boiler.
 You can craft a makeshift double boiler by placing a heatproof bowl or small pot on top of a larger pot.
 Just make sure the bottom of the top pot or bowl does not touch the simmering water.
 Lemon curd should never be cooked on direct heat.
 The reason?
-The egg yolks will cook and curdle.
-It’s not pleasant.
+The egg yolks will heat too quickly.

 - 2/3 cup (134g) granulated sugar